Richard O'Kane: World War II

-In five war patrols on the Tang, O'Kane was originally recognized with sinking a total of 24 Japanese ships – the second highest total for a single American submarine and the highest for a single commanding officer.
+In five war patrols on the Tang, O'Kane was originally recognized for sinking a total of 24 Japanese ships – the second-highest total for a single American submarine and the highest for a single commanding officer.
 Postwar reviews of Japanese war records, corroborated by Tang's surviving logs and crewmen, revised the totals to 33 ships totalling over 116454 LT sunk.
 This placed Tang first for both number of ships and tonnage (ahead of USS Tautog's 26 ships and USS Flasher's 100,231 long tons).
 Several times during the war, he took Tang into the middle of a convoy and attacked ships ahead and behind – counting on Tang's relative position, speed, and low profile to keep clear of enemy escorts.

 Tang's third patrol, into the Yellow Sea, sank more Japanese ships than any other submarine patrol of the war.
 O'Kane claimed eight ships sunk; post-war analysis increased this to 10 ships.
 During one attack, he fired six torpedoes at two large ships.
 Japanese records showed the torpedoes actually hit four ships.
 This number of sinkings surpassed the next highest patrol, Wahoo's (with O'Kane as executive officer) in the same area the year before.

 Under O'Kane, Tang also performed "lifeguard duty", a common joint operation, with a Fast Carrier Task Force, of positioning one or more submarines in a "ditching station" off an enemy island under air attack in order to rescue downed pilots.
-Off Truk, he and the Tang rescued 22 airmen in one mission, thus earning a Presidential Unit Citation.
+Off Truk, he and the Tang rescued 22 airmen in one mission, for which they earned a Presidential Unit Citation.